 Specification files are very flexible.
-It is relatively easy to add to the above example the rule date : month '/' day '/' year ;
+It is relatively easy to add to the above example the rule allowing as a synonym for on input.
+In most cases, this new rule could be "slipped in" to a working system with minimal effort and little danger of disrupting existing input.

+'''

+date : month '/' day '/' year ;

+'''